aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/cloning-and-combining-documents/_index.md

 This code will create a deep clone of the original document and save it as a new file.

-## Step 2: Inserting Documents at Replace Points
+## Inserting Documents at Replace Points

 You can insert documents at specific replace points in another document.
 Here's how you can do it: